Did you know that some people don’t believe we landed on the moon?

 But I bring it up today because you’ll get the same thing from skeptics of the Bible.

-As you go out into the world, you’ll meet people who try to convince you that the Bible was “debunked” as a reliable document decades ago and you just didn’t get the memo.
+You’ll meet people convinced that the Bible was “debunked” as a reliable document decades ago and you just didn’t get the memo.
 That it’s filled with inconsistencies and errors of every type – literary, historical, archaeological, scientific.

 Maybe you aren’t interested in apologetics (the intellectual defense of Christianity).
 Maybe the field seems daunting to you.
 I get that.

 But if you think you’re overwhelmed now, wait until skeptics unload their wagon of “gotchas” on you.
 They’ll make no distinction between Christians who know how to defend the Bible and Christians who don’t.
-We all get this treatment.
-And after you’ve been put through a lecture on how Matthew records two Gadarene demoniacs while Mark and Luke record only one, or how the Bible claims pi = 3, or how no third-party evidence of Jesus Christ exists, or whatever else they remember “just off the top of their head”…
+Once you’ve been put through a lecture on how Matthew records two Gadarene demoniacs and Mark and Luke only one, or how the Bible claims pi = 3, or how no third-party evidence of Jesus Christ exists, or whatever else they remember “just off the top of their head”…

 Even if you can refute the first wave, they’ll spring the “OH, COME ON!” trap on you.
 “If the Bible were true, it wouldn’t need this much defense.”
 And then load on more gotchas.
 It’s a big book.